 What is hormone therapy?

-Women who have had a hysterectomy (removal of the uterus) who wish to use hormone therapy can use oestrogen-only.
+If you have had a hysterectomy (removal of the uterus) and wish to use hormone therapy, you can use oestrogen-only.

-Women with a uterus who wish to use hormone therapy need to use combined therapy as oestrogen-only can cause cancer in the endometrium (lining of the uterus).
+If you have a uterus and wish to use hormone therapy, you must use combined therapy as oestrogen-only can cause cancer in the endometrium (lining of the uterus).
 When progestogen is added the endometrium is protected.

-For more information on hormone therapy, read the Family Planning Hormone Therapy pamphlet.
+For more information on hormone therapy, visit the Australasian Menopause Society website.

 What about alternative therapies?